FidFenix/htw-emerging-photo/docs/PLANNING.md

 ---

-### Epic 2: License Plate Detection System
+### Epic 2: License Plate Detection and Anonymization System
 **As a** traffic analyst
-**I want** an automated license plate detection system
+**I want** an automated license plate detection and anonymization system
-**So that** I can identify vehicles in surveillance footage for traffic analysis
+**So that** I can protect vehicle privacy in surveillance footage while maintaining traffic analysis capabilities

 **Acceptance Criteria**:
 - License plate detection accuracy ≥ 85%
-- Multiple plates detected in single image
+- Multiple plates detected and anonymized in single image
+- Solid yellow color (#FFFF00) completely obscures detected plates
 - Bounding boxes and confidence scores provided
 - Handles various plate sizes and angles

 #### User Stories

-**US-2.1: Upload Image for Plate Detection**
+**US-2.1: Upload Image for Plate Anonymization**
 ```
 As a user
 I want to upload an image file (JPG/PNG)
-So that the system can detect license plates in it
+So that the system can detect and anonymize license plates in it

 Acceptance Criteria:
 - [ ] Supports JPG and PNG formats